November 23, 2021

 Toys are required to meet the acoustic standard set by the American Society of Testing and Materials (ASTM), which states that the sound-pressure level produced by toys shall not exceed 85 dB at 50 cm from the surface of the toy.
 While ASTM has acknowledged that 25 cm would be considered an average use distance for toys, they found 50 cm was a superior distance for measurement.
 And while there is no known sound limits that apply specifically for children, ASTM bases compliance on OSHA and U.S. military noise level limits for adults.
 According to SHA, “ASTM's testing standard is unreasonable.
-SHA believes that toys should be tested based on how a child would play with it, not how an adult would play with it.
+Toys should be tested based on how a child would play with it, not how an adult would play with it.
 If you watch a child playing with a sound-producing toy you will see them hold it close to their face, next to their ears, which is much closer than a child's arm's length of approximately 10 inches (25 cm), let alone 50 cm for an adult.”, explains Kathy Webb, Executive Director of SHA.

-According to NIOSH, exposure to noise levels above 85 dB for no more than eight hours is the federal threshold for hearing protection.
+According to the National Institute of Occupational Health and Safety (NIOSH), exposure to noise levels above 85 dB for no more than eight hours is the federal threshold for hearing protection.
 SHA reminds consumers that hearing loss is cumulative and it typically does not occur from one event; it gradually develops over time as we age and it is critically important that we protect children's hearing.
-If you own a smartphone, consumers can download a sound level meter app that can measure the sound level of a toy.
-But if you don't own a smartphone, Webb says, "your ears will do just fine, because if a toy sounds too loud to you, it is too loud for a child's young ears.”
+If you own a smartphone, consumers can download a free sound level meter app that can measure the decibel level of a toy or, Webb suggests, “use your built-in sound level meter… your ears…they will do just fine, because if a toy sounds too loud to you, it is too loud for a child's young ears.”